krishna-devel/uproject/kdtree/README.md

 1. Use the docker image that was built from Ubuntu's docker image for 14.04 (https://hub.docker.com/_/ubuntu/).
-This is the easiest way to get the code running and if docker is already installed I would strongly suggest using this option
+This is the easiest way to get the code running and if docker is already installed I would strongly suggest using this option.
 2. Make sure all the software required in installed and get the code from github (or submitted tar.gz file).

 ### Option 1: Using docker image

-  To install docker follow the instructions on https://docs.docker.com/engine/installation/ The prebuilt docker image with kd-tree project for this project is at: kykamath/ubuntu_14_04:uber_project You can get it running the following command:
+  To install docker follow the instructions on https://docs.docker.com/engine/installation/ The prebuilt docker image with kd-tree project for this project is at: kykamath/ubuntu_14_04:kdtree You can get it running the following command:

-    $ docker run -v <PATH_TO_TEST_DATASETS>:/kdtree/data -it kykamath/ubuntu_14_04:uber_project
+    $ docker run -v <PATH_TO_TEST_DATASETS>:/kdtree/data -it kykamath/ubuntu_14_04:kdtree

   Replace `PATH_TO_TEST_DATASETS` with the location of the folder containing the datasets with which you want to